story4media/Auto-Image-Generator/README.md

 </p>

 ```
-Random Generate girls dress color and background, as you wish but remain face,  100% exact
+Random Generate girls dress color and background, as you wish but remain face 100% exact
 ```
 ## Main Image
 <p align="center">